Key Takeaways:

 How many acres of land do you need for a wind farm?

 While there is no definitive answer to this question, wind farms generally require very large parcels.
 Wind turbines themselves require a lot of space, and wind developers place them far apart to account for turbulence.
-In fact, just one wind turbine can require up to 80 acres of land.
+Just one wind turbine can require up to 80 acres of land.

 As wind developers evaluate parcels of interest, acreage is not the only consideration.
-There are many different factors that determine if land qualifies for a wind farm.
+Many different factors determine if land qualifies for a wind farm.
 Wind developers also consider proximity to electrical infrastructure, such as substations and transmission lines.
 The closer a property is to electrical infrastructure, the more attractive it is for a wind farm.
 Other considerations include exclusion zones, local wind power incentives, wind speeds, and more.

 Using LandGate's free property report, landowners can receive a free wind lease estimate for their parcel.
 This calculation accounts for the above factors and more to provide you with an accurate estimate for your land's wind leasing value.